rubenxyz/retired_assassin/README.md

 The latest version of the script can be downloaded as an PDF from [here](https://www.dropbox.com/sh/68zze6i9t9zne5z/AACOvYiNDeTl01ULEmjbZaD3a?dl=0).

 ### Project status
-Update: 2019-02-05 The screenplay is in development and the latest build is being shared with prospect producers for feedback on the story and how to pitch.
+Update: 2019-02-05 The screenplay is in development and the latest build is being shared with prospect producers for feedback on the story and how to pitch the film to potential investors.

 ### Authors